LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: Index Recommendation

 \subsubsection{Workload Feature}

-Since existing methods' models are challenging to handle specific workload features (e.g., statistical information for specific column), which are essential for index management, instead, they simply consider the columns relevant to the workload for index candidates generation, leading to lengthy process for optimal result exploration.
-Therefore, we frame index recommendation as a sequence-to-sequence task, and leverage LLMs' flexibility of handling diverse inputs to overcome above limitations.

-Considering that the primary purpose of indexes is reducing lengthy entire table scans to accelerate data retrieval, especially for larger tables, we generally adhere to following principles to recommend indexes for a given workload:
+Existing methods typically consider solely the columns present in the workload as features, which is insufficient for LLMs.
+In contrast, human experts and LLMs can leverage a broader set of heterogeneous features—such as SQL predicates and column-specific statistics—for more accurate index recommendation.
+Since the main goal of indexes is to reduce time-consuming full table scans and accelerate data retrieval, especially for large tables, we follow the principles outlined below to extract workload features:

-\begin{itemize}[leftmargin=1em] \item \textbf{Principle 1:} Columns that appear in \textmd{WHERE} predicates tend to be the candidates for index construction, especially preferring those which retain fewer rows after conditional filtering. \item \textbf{Principle 2:} Columns involved in \textmd{JOIN}, \textmd{GROUP BY}, or \textmd{ORDER BY} conditions are typically regarded as potential candidates for indexing, which could avoid additional value retrieval or sorting from scanning entire table. \item \textbf{Principle 3:} Columns with a higher number of distinct values (NDV) are generally more suitable for index creation, as they are more likely to directly locate target rows through index due to the uniqueness of data value. \end{itemize}
+\begin{itemize}[leftmargin=1em] \item \textbf{Principle 1:} Columns appeared in \textmd{WHERE} predicates tend to be candidates for index construction, especially preferring those that retain fewer rows after conditional filtering. \item \textbf{Principle 2:} Columns in \textmd{JOIN}, \textmd{GROUP BY}, or \textmd{ORDER BY} conditions are typically regarded as potential candidates that can help avoid full table scans for value retrieval or sorting. \item \textbf{Principle 3:} Columns with a higher number of distinct values (NDV) are more suitable for index creation, as their uniqueness of data value tends to directly index target rows. \end{itemize}

-To obtain the above information, it is essential to accurately extract specific details of the workload.
-Therefore, we implement a comprehensive feature extraction mechanism capable of handling complex analytical SQL queries, which can extract columns under different conditional clauses based on SQL statement.
-For a given workload and corresponding database, we perform workload feature extraction as follows:
+To accurately obtain the above workload details, we implement a comprehensive feature extraction mechanism capable of handling sophisticated analytical SQL queries, which can extract different conditional predicates from the SQL statement.
+Specifically, the extracted features are as follows: